Sermon – Reverend Jack Arnold - Time and Action

 When the Collect talks about the church, it is not talking about buildings; it is talking about us.
 The church is not a building, it is the army of believers following God.
 That is the church.
 Each of us; all of us.
 We need God’s Mercy and Grace to keep us from desiring those things that are bad for us and help us to see we really want those things that are good for us.

 Speaking of things, just like the Jewish based Christians of Paul’s time, it often seems like everyone has secret rituals, handshakes or hoops they want you to jump through to be really IN.
 Paul reminds us that all fall short, and special fancy diets, days or outfits do not change us.
 We are all the same sinful human beings regardless of what special fancy days, diets our outfits we partake in.
 That does not change who we are.
 God does not require any sort of fancy diet, days or outfits to be IN with Him.
 In fact, they are rather counter productive to being IN with Him.
 They are just a distraction from following Him.
 All He asks is that we believe on Him and His Son Jesus and do our best to follow Him.
 None of these fancy rituals churches have are keys to salvation.
-It is only by the Grace of God through our Lord Jesus we find real salvation.
-Our salvation is not based on the ritual, the handshake or even the slice of the circumcision scalpel.
-Though those churches would have you believe otherwise, they are not effective in the salvation process in the slightest.
 They are not needed.
 For the action that led to our salvation was Jesus’s death and resurrection and has already happened one time for all time for all mankind.
-Salvation is based on His death and resurrection that we might have eternal life, not some rituals.
-He is the key to our salvation.
-He does not require for us to have any fancy garb or rituals, only to remember His death and passion that we might be partakers of His Heavenly Kingdom.
-He does not ask for much, only this simple thing; that we believe on Him, which is the key to getting into heaven.
-His Faith saves us, and we have to have faith in Him that He did those things, and act upon that faith.

-The problem with the folks that identify themselves as something other than Christian, is they start to believe more in the ideas of the person they are following, than the ideas of Jesus Christ and God, whom they are supposed to be following.
-They get lost in the theological rabbit hole and wander so far back, they’ve gone past where they were supposed to be, and got lost off the narrow uphill trail towards heaven, and end up on the wide downhill trail towards hell instead.
-They lose sight of the simple principles of Scripture and become more like the Pharisees in finding loopholes to get around.
+The problem with the folks that identify themselves as something other than Christian, is they lose sight of the simple principles of Scripture and become more like the Pharisees in finding loopholes to get around and they find themselves going down the wide down hill path instead of the narrow sloping uphill path towards heaven.
 It is so easy to get lost in the ideas of the various theologians, even in that of John Calvin and Zwingli, that you forget that they were doing their best to be known as followers of Christ.
 They would frown upon those who identify themselves as Calvinists or Zwinglians, and not as Christians.